GreenSeal’s Master Grower Chad Morphy has a saying:

 GreenSeal’s Chemdawg Ultra illustrates how an exacting indoor growing environment can enrich and preserve cannabis terpenes.

-With an average of 2.42% total terpenes, the earthy dankness of this cultivar is unmistakable once the container is opened.
+Ranging from 1.5 to 3.5% total terpenes, the earthy dankness of this cultivar is unmistakable once the container is opened.

 At 6% of its total terpenes, Beta Ocimene’s woody, vegetative aroma is a big part of Chemdawg Ultra’s nose and flavour.